BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 TypeError: t.test is not a function
 ```

 So vague, right?
-After identifying the bug location, reading the docs, and trying out several fixes, I discovered that in the gatsby google analytics plugin configuration, I left the array meant to avoid sending pageview hits from custom paths empty.
+After identifying the bug location, reading the docs, and trying out several fixes, I discovered that in the gatsby google analytics plugin configuration; I left the array meant to avoid sending pageview hits from custom paths empty.

 ```
 plugins: [